Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Update a message' with a specific verb and resource.
-Siblings like basecamp_create_message and basecamp_get_message make the distinction obvious.
+The description clearly states 'Update a message', identifying the specific verb and resource.
+This distinguishes it from sibling tools like basecamp_create_message and basecamp_get_message.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.